Full Constitutional Companion Framework – The United States (Judicial and Institutional Version)

 Winner-take-all dynamics permit long-term exclusion.

-Governance reflects structural balance rather than electoral dominance.
+Governance reflects structural balance rather than singular electoral dominance.

 Partisan appointment dynamics weaken public confidence.